kisswiki/kisswiki/src/react/patent_clause.md

 Aslo called a "weak patent retaliation clause" vs React's (current) strong patent retaliation clause.
 I found the explanations in [1] to be very helpful to understand patent clauses. https://medium.com/@dwalsh.sdlr/react-facebook-and-the-revokable-patent-license-why-its-a-paper-25c40c50b562

+Red Hat holds patents but promises not to enforce them.
+This means anyone can use the IP without worrying about being sued for infringement.
+No one else can claim they own the IP because Red Hat already owns it.
+They also have a clause saying that if Red Hat sells the IP, the buyer needs to uphold the same promise.

+I am also not a lawyer.
+But I don't think a "promise" is a legally enforceable concept.

+I'm not a lawyer either, but the estoppel doctrine should make it enforceable.

+3rd year law student (among other things!) here.
+As you've mentioned, the doctrine of promissory estoppel should make this enforceable in law.

 https://news.ycombinator.com/item?id=15316175